alexreyes/Celo-Deploying-With-Truffle/README.md

 -   A Celo account private key
 -   A Celo account  [loaded with testnet funds](https://celo.org/developers/faucet)

 First things first, let's get an account and a private key.
-Create a file named `getAccount.js` in your root directory.
+Create a file named **getAccount.js** in your project folder.
 In that file, write the following:

 ```
 const ContractKit =  require('@celo/contractkit');